Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling

-The conformalized \gls{pce} method developed in this work shows definite promise, however, it can be improved in several aspects.
-First, this work has considered total-degree \glspl{pce} only, thus limiting the selected test-cases to low dimensions and/or polynomial degrees.
-The integration of \gls{cp} within sparse and adaptive \glspl{pce} would allow to extend the method to more challenging problem settings.
+The conformalized \gls{pce} method developed in this work shows definite promise as uncertainty-aware, data-driven, surrogate modeling method.
+Nonetheless, it can be improved in several aspects.
+First, this work has considered total-degree \glspl{pce} only, thus limiting the selected benchmark models and engineering use-cases to low dimensions and/or polynomial degrees.
+The integration of \gls{cp} within sparse \gls{pce} algorithms \cite{luethen2021sparse, luethen2022automatic} would allow to extend the method to more challenging problem settings.
 Second, in its current form, the conformalized \gls{pce} method is applicable to scalar outputs only.
 In principle, it can be applied elementwise to address multidimensional outputs.
 However, this would be a suboptimal approach, as it does not account for correlations among the output's elements and would incur high computational costs with increasing output dimension.
 The development of a conformalized \gls{pce} method suitable for multivariate outputs seems to be a natural follow-up, for example based on the combination of multi-output \glspl{pce} \cite{hawchar2017principal, bhattacharyya2020uncertainty, loukrezis2025multivariate} and multi-output \gls{cp} \cite{zhang2023improved, xu2023conformal}.
+Third, the current approach provides symmetric predictive intervals that do not adapt to heteroskedastic data.
+Combinations with locally weighted non-conformity measures \cite{lei2018distribution} or with conformalized quantile regression \cite{romano2019conformalized} could offer possible remedies.
 We aim to address these limitations in dedicated follow-up works.